 THURSDAY, 25 FEBRUARY 2021 | 12:00 PM EST

-As part of the World Refugee & Migration Council’s project seeking innovative solutions for the global governance of climate displacement, this panel discussion will explore gaps in international governance and legal protection frameworks for the forcibly displaced.
+As part of the World Refugee & Migration Council’s project seeking innovative solutions for the global governance of climate displacement, this panel discussion explored gaps in international governance and legal protection frameworks for the forcibly displaced.

-Experts from Brazil, Canada and the United States will engage in a north-south dialogue to address managed retreat, the role of local community adaptation in the absence of national action, the applicability of the 1951 Convention and refugee designation for climate causes, and the multifaceted characteristics of climate displacement.
+Experts from Brazil, Canada and the United States engaged in a north-south dialogue to address managed retreat, the role of local community adaptation in the absence of national action, the applicability of the 1951 Convention and refugee designation for climate causes, and the multifaceted characteristics of climate displacement.

-Join WRMC’s Rosemary McCarney who will moderate the discussion with Robert McLeman from Wilfrid Laurier University, Erika Pires Ramos of the South American Network for Environmental Migrations, and A.R.
-Siders from the University of Delaware for a lively discussion about the rapidly accelerating challenges around climate displacement as the world prepares for COP26.
+WRMC’s Rosemary McCarney moderated the discussion with Robert McLeman from Wilfrid Laurier University, Erika Pires Ramos of the South American Network for Environmental Migrations, and A.R.
+Siders from the University of Delaware about the rapidly accelerating challenges around climate displacement as the world prepares for COP26.

 - Solutions for the Global Governance of Climate Displacement — World Refugee & Migration Council Project